 1. Battery Backup

 You can store power to be used during a power outage.
 The batteries will take over when the power goes out.
 They will have a limited capacity ranging from 6-20 kilowatt hours (kwh), for a typical home.
-This is not enough to power an entire average home for, even a day.
-This is one misconception we face often.
-You’ll need to ration your energy consumption accordingly.
+This is typically not enough to power an entire home however you can ration your energy consumption accordingly.
 Depending on how many kwh your solar panels can produce per day will depend on how many kwh your batteries can store per day.
 But the great thing about solar backup is that the batteries can keep recharging indefinitely, as long as you pace your energy usage until the power is back.

 2. Self-Consumption or Off-Grid

 You can store power to be used when your Solar output isn’t enough to cover your electric consumption, and you can ration your consumption to be completely independent of the grid.
 Self-Consumption Mode does give you the safety net of working in conjunction with the grid at all times, in case solar output isn’t enough.
 For complete off-grid electricity, you can consider a hybrid system that includes both solar and generator backup.
 The Greenhouse Solar team are experts at sizing and installing these kinds of systems.

 3. Energy Storage for peak demand shaving